 First question: When do you experience leaks?

-If it only happens when you cough, sneeze, laugh, lift something, or exercise, you most likely have stress urinary incontinence.
-This is the most common type in women (50% of cases).
-The issue is weakened pelvic floor muscles.
+If leaking only happens when you cough, sneeze, laugh, lift something, or exercise, you most likely have stress urinary incontinence.
+This is the most common type in women, accounting for about 50% of cases.
+The underlying issue is weakened pelvic floor muscles.

-If it happens when you feel a sudden and uncontrollable urge to urinate and you cannot make it to the bathroom in time, this is urge incontinence.
-Your bladder contracts on its own without warning.
-This represents about 20% of cases.
+If leaking happens when you feel a sudden, uncontrollable urge to urinate and cannot make it to the bathroom in time, that points to urge incontinence.
+Your bladder contracts on its own without warning, and this represents roughly 20% of cases.

-If you experience both types of symptoms, with stress leaks and uncontrollable urgency, this is mixed incontinence (25% of cases).
-It is more complex to treat, but it is absolutely manageable.
+If you experience both — stress leaks and uncontrollable urgency — that is mixed incontinence, which accounts for about 25% of cases.
+It is more complex to address, but absolutely manageable.

 Second question: How much do you leak?

 Just a few drops each time?
-This is likely mild stress incontinence.
-Larger amounts (about 1.7 fl oz or more)?
-This points more toward urge incontinence or severe stress incontinence.
+That is likely mild stress incontinence.
+Larger amounts — around 1.7 fl oz or more — point more toward urge incontinence or a more severe form of the stress variety.
 Not sure?
-No worries.
-Your doctor or midwife can help you clarify.
+Your doctor or OB-GYN can help you sort it out.

-Because stress incontinence responds extremely well to pelvic floor rehabilitation (70% success).
-Urge incontinence requires bladder training and sometimes medication.
-Mixed incontinence requires a combined approach.
+Because stress incontinence responds extremely well to pelvic floor rehabilitation, with a 70% success rate.
+Urge incontinence typically requires bladder training and sometimes medication.
+Mixed incontinence calls for a combination of both.

 The tool that will change everything: the bladder diary

-For 3 days (one weekday, one weekend day, and one random day), write down in a notebook:
+For 3 days — one weekday, one weekend day, and one additional day — write down the following in a notebook:

-- The time each time you go to the restroom
+• The time each time you use the bathroom

-- What you drank during the day (type of drink and quantity)
+• What you drank during the day, including the type and quantity

-This simple diary will greatly help your healthcare professional make the right diagnosis.
-And for you, it will help identify patterns you may not have noticed.
+This simple diary will greatly help your healthcare provider make an accurate diagnosis.
+For you personally, it can reveal patterns you may never have noticed before.

 Step 2: Immediate treatment for female urinary leaks (0 to 2 weeks)